 Blackberries are sweet and taste good.
 They are also healthy for humans and dogs because they have many nutritional components and health benefits.
 These are:

 Make sure to get your dog enough of these nutritional elements by giving them blackberries or other dog foods consisting of these elements.
+These nutrients help your dog in the following ways;

 Although blackberries are a safe fruit for your dog and offer plenty of healthy nutrients, it can still be unsafe to offer blackberries to your dogs in certain instances.
 These are further explained below.